DaianyNascimento/dc-matching-game/README.md

 ## Backlog
-- add amount of moves made.
+- add amount of tries made.
-- add a timer.
-- on gameover screen display total time spent and best time.
+- on gameover screen display total tries made and the best play (the one with less tries).

 ## Data structure